nzlul03/elasticsearch/README.md

 # Elasticsearch
-This repository contain my assignment for Advanced Information Retrieval Course at University of Indonesia.
+This repository contain my assignment ('ElasticSearch') for Advanced Information Retrieval Course at University of Indonesia.